rphlmr/react-router-hono-server/README.md

 >
 > The file path is fixed to `assets/server-build.js`.

-Add the prerender option to your `react-router.config.ts`
+Add the pre-render option to your `react-router.config.ts`

 ```ts
 import type { Config } from "@react-router/dev/config";